National Science Foundation

 Start Date: Sep 2021 — End Date: Jul 2023

-CREC is collaborating with George Washington University Institute of Public Policy (GWIPP) to support the National Science Foundation’s (NSF) National Center for Science and Engineering Statistics’ (NCSES) use of administrative data to analyze training and education of the nation’s skilled technical workforce (STW).
-The limitations of survey data in this field necessitates the utilization of […]
+CREC is collaborated with George Washington University Institute of Public Policy (GWIPP) to support the National Science Foundation’s (NSF) National Center for Science and Engineering Statistics’ (NCSES) use of administrative data to analyze training and education of the nation’s skilled technical workforce (STW).
+The limitations of survey data in this field necessitated the utilization of […]